Regions 1/2 Training Hub: 316 W. Boone, Suite 180, Spokane

 In this session, you will learn about indicators and dynamics of serious physical abuse which produces injuries that require medical care and can cause long-term consequences or death.
 You will have a chance to apply this information to scenarios and discuss the best ways to move forward in situations when serious physical abuse is suspected.

 Afterhours Core 3.2 Maltreatment and Placement: Neglect and Sexual Abuse

 In this course, you will practice distinguishing between medical child abuse, medical neglect, starvation and failure to thrive.
+You will learn the indicators and dynamics of child torture and how these differ from what is typically seen in neglect or chronic maltreatment cases.
 You will learn more about how to talk with children, including skills for responding when a child spontaneously discloses abuse.
-You will also build on your understanding of what young people might expect when visiting a Child Advocacy Center.
-This will help you respond appropriately to questions or concerns from young people and their caregivers about ‘what happens next?”

 Afterhours Core 3.3 Maltreatment and Placement: Trauma Informed Placements

 Afterhours staff respond in crises and emergencies – situations that are likely to be traumatic for everyone involved.
 In this course, you will consider ways to reduce the traumatic impact of removal from the home and placement into a new care setting.